RPCSX/rpcsx/.github/readme.md

 ## Contributing

-If you want to contribute as a developer, please contact us in the [Discord](https://discord.gg/t6dzA4wUdG).
+If you want to contribute as a developer, please contact us in our [Discord](https://discord.gg/t6dzA4wUdG).

-## How to Compile the Emulator
+## Building and Running

 * [How to Compile rpcsx](BUILDING.md)
 * [How to Use rpcsx](USAGE.md)